fabianbs/fblang/README.md

 You can compile all components using Visual Studio (I used VS 17 for the C# components and VS 19 for the C/C++ components).
 Due to the dependencies, please compile them in the following order:

-1. LLVMInterface, BasicBitcodeJIT, CompilerInfrastructure
+1. LLVMInterface, BasicBitcodeJIT, CompilerInfrastructure, SimpleClangCompilerInterface
 2. LLVMCodeGenerator
 3. FBc

 ### Using the FB compiler
-For compiling a script called `fbc` is provided.
+For compiling a script called `fbc.cmd` is provided (Note, that currently only the debug build is used).
 It can be parametrized with one or more source-files, which should be compiled and the following list of options:

 |option|description|